Lady Olive Baillie

 - Fleeting glimpses by fireplaces or in doorways

-- Spirit seen walking quietly through rooms
+- Spirit seen walking quietly through renovated rooms

 Paranormal Investigations